As Tropical Storm Jerry churns in the Atlantic, Priscilla and a nor'easter threaten US with flooding

-MIAMI (AP) — Tropical Storm Jerry churned Thursday in the Atlantic on its approach to the Leeward Islands as Tropical Storm Priscilla moved along Mexico’s Pacific coast, threatening heavy rain and flooding in their paths, forecasters said.
+MIAMI (AP) — Tropical Storm Jerry churned Thursday in the Atlantic on its approach to the Leeward Islands as Tropical Storm Priscilla and Tropical Storm Raymond moved along Mexico’s Pacific coast, threatening heavy rain and flooding in their paths, forecasters said.

+Tropical Storm Raymond was announced midday Thursday by the U.S. National Hurricane Center in Miami, making it the third system now off the western coast of Mexico.
+Post-tropical storm Octave was also off Mexico's Pacific coast, but weakening.

+Raymond was about 115 miles (190 kilometers) south-southeast of Zihuatanejo, Mexico.
+It had maximum sustained winds of 45 mph (75 kph) and was traveling west-northwest at 14 mph (22 kph), forecasters said.

-And off the southeast U.S. coast, a storm without a name along with unusually high King Tides because the moon is closer than usual to the Earth threatened to bring days of heavy winds that could cause coastal flooding, especially along the vulnerable North Carolina Outer Banks and in frequently flooded Charleston, South Carolina.
+And off the coast of the U.S. Southeast, a storm without a name along with unusually high King Tides because the moon is closer than usual to the Earth threatened to bring days of heavy winds that could cause coastal flooding, especially along the vulnerable North Carolina Outer Banks and in frequently flooded Charleston, South Carolina.

 Tropical Storm Jerry to move past the Leeward Islands